 After this phase ends, clients enter phase two which involves getting a job and working while still living at the facility.
 Each resident is still required to attend five meetings per week—three at the facility and two outside meetings which can include AA/NA or Celebrate Recovery.
 Frequent drug tests are used to monitor sobriety.
 This phase generally lasts five or six months.

 The final phase of treatment involves clients moving into the transitional living facility while working jobs, attending meetings and being randomly drug tested.
 This phase is referred to as “supervised living” because though clients do not have to adhere to a specific schedule or do as many check-ins, they are still expected to communicate often with their case workers until the year-long program is completed.

 Bridges of Iowa also offers a program called Spiritual Awareness and Family Enrichment (S.A.F.E.), which is a highly structured family program.
 S.A.F.E. meets weekly and is a mixed family group meeting that teaches coping skills and lets families discuss their loved ones’ progress.
 In order to visit clients, all family members must first attend a minimum of three S.A.F.E. meetings.

 The highly structured treatment program through Bridges of Iowa is dedicated to helping women see deeper into the causes of their addictions.
 Through gender-specific programs, the facility uses a wide array of evidence-based treatment practices to help residents progress through different phases of recovery—all at an affordable price.
 For women in need of residential substance abuse treatment and a comprehensive game-plan for long-term recovery, Bridges provides community and credentialed care.

-Bridges of Iowa, Inc.
+Bridges of Iowa, Inc. Location

 1985 NE 51st St